Flash flood watch

 A flash flood watch (SAME code: FFA; also referred as a "green box" by meteorologists) is severe weather watch product of the National Weather Service that is issued when conditions are favorable for flash flooding in flood-prone areas, usually when grounds are already saturated from recent rains, or when upcoming rains will have the potential to cause a flash flood.
 These watches are also occasionally issued when a dam may break in the near future.

 Countries such as Australia also issue similarly worded warnings.

-Example Flash Flood Watch
+Example of a flash flood watch

 Below is an example issued by the National Weather Service in Mount Holly, New Jersey.